Mihai-did-it/ai-stockmarket-ML-pipeline/SETUP.md

 # Setup & Getting Started Guide

-This guide will help you get the Stock Market ML Pipeline up and running quickly.
+This guide will help you get my Stock Market ML Pipeline up and running quickly.

+> **About This Project**: I developed this system as a personal project to demonstrate my ML engineering skills and understanding of financial markets.
+Feel free to explore, experiment, and learn from the code!

 ## Prerequisites